 What Is St Elmo’s Fire?

 It is not unusual to notice a seemingly inexplicable flame or light in the sky.
 Countless cases were documented throughout the centuries.
-Very often, the "unexplained" have a scientific and simple explanation.
+This meteorological phenomenon is known as St Elmo's Fire.

 There are various sources of light forming in the atmosphere that are well-known meteorological phenomena.
 Examples include occurrences like lightning, the aurora borealis, the green flash during sunsets, and noctilucent clouds in the evenings.